ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 When developing cloud-native microservices, we need to think about securing the data that is being propagated from one service to another service and securing the data at rest.
 So how much security is enough to secure our architecture?
 Is it the user that identifies itself and decides what data he has access to?
-In this blog series I will cover these questions and guide you in applying the security layer to your cloud-native blueprint.

 # Overview
 * [Our cloud-native architecture](#our-cloud-native-architecture)